Xelo04/Mindful-Media/README.md

-solution to the gender/race etc. dropdowns check every component that have matching its purpose description if user dont want to share their story change the send button or just let him send with the same button and additional writing update questions, what about race question????
+solution to the gender/race etc. dropdowns check every component that have matching its purpose description if user dont want to share their story change the send button or just let him send with the same button and additional writing update questions race to delete wyroznic their story w our stories